Skip to main content

 2. Regional Inequality

-Here we get to the heart of the frustration of the entrepreneur and the Brazilian citizen.
+Here we reach the heart of the Brazilian entrepreneur's and citizen's frustration.
 We pay "first world" taxes, but receive services of...

 Excellent